Canada

 Nunavut (Territory)

-In Nunavut, no specific legislation or regulations deal with surrogacy, which means that the general principles of family law and common law would apply to any surrogacy arrangements.
+In Nunavut, Canada, no specific legislation or regulations deal with surrogacy, which means that the general principles of family law and common law would apply to any surrogacy arrangements.

 As such, the surrogate’s name would be included on the original birth certificate, and the intended parents could seek a parentage declaration through the court if necessary.